Can enrolling in an MBA empower real-world digital transformation in your company?

 -What stage are we on the Digital Maturity spectrum as a Group, which allowed us to map our Status Quo to DX (Current state to Future state)

-Before tackling the steps that would define our DX Roadmap, it was important to select best practices for establishing our DX Roadmap and identify the key building blocks for achieving our DX.
+Before tackling the steps that would define our DX Roadmap, it was important to select best practices and identify the key building blocks for achieving our DX.

 – Agreement on the Phased approach to Group Transformation